 Fats, on the other hand, can be categorized into unsaturated fats, also known as “healthy fats” and saturated fats, including trans fats, which are known as “unhealthy fats”.
 The body needs fats because they provide energy and support the growth of cells.
 They contain more calories than the other macronutrients and can be crucial in weight gain.
 Foods that contain healthy fats include dried fruits, avocados, whole eggs, nuts, and fish.

 Increasing Meal Frequency

-The best way to ensure you meet the caloric requirement is by starting your day very early and distributing the meals evenly into about eight small meals and spreading the meals 2-3 hours apart.
+The best way to ensure you meet the DER is by starting your day very early and distributing the meals evenly into about eight small meals and spreading the meals 2-3 hours apart.
 Three or 4 of those should be large meals.
 To gain healthy weight, you have to do this consistently until you see results (5).

 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!

 Although not given much emphasis, adding some creativity into your daily meny can go a long way in your weight gain journey.
 What you have to do here is mix and match fast metabolism foods to gain weight to your everyday meals.
 The new additions can be sauces, yogurts, spices, avocado or olive oil, and nuts.

 This gives you a lot of freedom in the meals you cook.
 For instance, you can retain your meal routine and add 1-2 servings of thick mass gainer shake, and you will be good to go.
 You can also opt for protein shakes mixed with full-fat cream and blended with other items such as quick oats, peanut butter, fruits, and honey.